65th Guards Rifle Division: Battles for Orsha

-By October 2, 10th Guards Army had reached a line from Liady southwards along the Mereia River to the town of Baevo.
-Early on October 3 the Army launched an assault as part of Western Front's offensive on Orsha; the 65th and 22nd Guards Divisions were in the first echelon of 19th Guards Corps with the 56th Guards in the second as the Corps prepared to attack across the river between Kiseli and Kovshichi, facing the boundary of 18th and 25th Panzer Grenadier Divisions.
-Fierce fighting developed for the crossing site at Kiseli, which was not overcome until 30th Guards Rifle Division finally took Liady on October 8 and 15th Guards Rifle Corps was able to commit 85th Guards Rifle Division from reserve to unhinge the river line.
-At this point the 19th Guards Corps finally crossed the river and joined the pursuit, which led to the eastern approaches to Dubrovno, 15 km east of Orsha, by the end of October 11.
-After a fast regrouping by 10th Guards Army the offensive was resumed the next day with the 22nd Guards leading the Corps on the left flank.
-Following an 85-minute artillery preparation that division stepped off, but almost immediately stalled due to the ineffectiveness of the artillery and armor.
-Ongoing assaults up to the 18th produced meager advances at considerable cost.
+By October 2, the 10th Guards Army had reached a line from Liady southwards along the Mereia River to the town of Baevo.
+Early on October 3, the Army launched an assault as part of the Western Front's offensive on Orsha.
+The 65th and 22nd Guards Divisions were in the first echelon of 19th Guards Corps, with the 56th Guards in the second as the Corps prepared to attack across the river between Kiseli and Kovshichi, facing the boundary of the 18th and 25th Panzer Grenadier Divisions.
+Fierce fighting developed at the crossing site at Kiseli, which was not overcome until the 30th Guards Rifle Division finally took Liady on October 8.
+The 15th Guards Rifle Corps was also able to commit the 85th Guards Rifle Division from reserve to break through the river line.

+At this point, the 19th Guards Corps finally crossed the river and joined the pursuit, which led to the eastern approaches to Dubrovno, 15 km east of Orsha, by the end of October 11.
+After a fast regrouping by the 10th Guards Army, the offensive was resumed the next day, with the 22nd Guards leading the Corps on the left flank.
+Following an 85-minute artillery preparation, that division began the attack but almost immediately stalled due to the ineffectiveness of the artillery and armor.
+Ongoing assaults up to the 18th produced minor advances at considerable cost.

-General Sokolovsky then ordered another regrouping during which the 19th Guards Corps moved northward to take up the Ozery-Shcheki (Sheki) sector along the Verkheta River north of the Smolensk-Orsha road.
+General Sokolovsky then ordered another regrouping, during which the 19th Guards Corps moved northward to take up the Ozery-Shcheki (Sheki) sector along the Verkheta River, north of the Smolensk-Orsha road.
 The 65th Guards divisional history recorded:

 The division turned its sector over to the 62nd and 63rd Rifle Divisions on the night of 20 October and, after marching along the route from Liady through Klimenki, Kransyi, Skvortsy, and Blashkino, arrived in the Sharino region on the following day.
 The division relieved units of the 359th Rifle Division during the night of 23 October and occupied jumping-off positions for an offensive along the Sheki, Skulaty and Tkhorino front.

-The offensive was renewed on the morning of October 21, following a two-hour-and-ten-minute artillery preparation.
-The 197th Infantry Division was struck by the divisions of 31st Army which advanced as much as 4 km deep, and were reinforced on the right the next day by 65th Guards.
-However, the advance that day was considerably less, in part due to heavy German artillery fire and an inability to reply due to shell shortages on the Soviet side.
+The offensive was renewed on the morning of October 21, following an artillery preparation that lasted two hours and ten minutes.
+The 197th Infantry Division was struck by the divisions of the 31st Army, which advanced as much as 4 km deep, and were reinforced on the right the next day by the 65th Guards.
+However, the advance that day was considerably less, in part due to heavy German artillery fire and the inability to reply on the Soviet side due to shell shortages.